 Nearest Tube: Oxford Circus or Piccadilly Circus

-Whether you want hip fashion, unique gifts, rare sweets or one-off handmade jewellery, Covent Garden is a great place to explore.
-You can stock up on the latest urban street wear, funky cosmetics and shoes on Neal Street, check out imaginative arts and crafts at Covent Garden Market.
+Perhaps you’re on a search for hip fashion, unique gifts, rare sweets or one-off handmade jewellery?
+Then Covent Garden is a great place to explore.
+Stock up on the latest urban streetwear, funky cosmetics and shoes on Neal Street or check out imaginative arts and crafts at Covent Garden Market.

 Nearest Tube: Covent Garden or Leicester Square